-The History of DRA’s Lawsuits Against the NYC Metropolitan Transit Authority
+The History of DRA’s Lawsuits Against the NYC Metropolitan Transportation Authority

 The New York City subway system, the lifeblood of the city, is the most convenient way for nearly all New Yorkers to get around town.
 However, the MTA wholly excludes hundreds of thousands of NYC residents and visitors who have a mobility disability that limits their use of stairs from the 75% of stations that are completely inaccessible.
 Since arriving in NYC, DRA has been working tirelessly to ensure that someday soon New Yorkers will have access to reliable, stair-free routes through all 472 subway stations.

 - United Spinal Association v.
-Metropolitan Transit Authority
+Metropolitan Transportation Authority

 Filed: October 2010